Tsardines/fallout-terminal/project-worksheet.md

 What does it look like when the game ends, what determines winning or losing?

 ### Game Reset
-How will the user restart the game once it has been completed.
+The user will be able to restart the game by clicking on the power dial at the bottom of the screen.

 ## Functional Components